What is ROIC Formula?

 Conclusion

 ROIC is a measure of the income generated by a company from its investments.
 The better the ratio, the better and more profitable it is to invest in the company.
-However, it is essential to understand that the denominator used is “total invested capital,” and not particularly debt or equity.
+However, it is essential to understand that the denominator used is “total invested capital,” not debt or equity.
 Hence, analyzing the structure of its components would give a much better understanding to investors and analysts.
 A higher debt component may also mean that the company is using up its debt to generate returns – it may require to repay a higher component of returns to its loans.

 Thus, a complete and true understanding of the company’s returns would only be made after each component of the numerator and denominator are properly analyzed.